theautonomy/logback-test/README.md

 All you need to do is:

 * Add logback-classic-0.9.29.jar, logback-core-0.9.29.jar and slf4japi-1.6.1.jar into the classpath;
 * Prepare a logback configuration file.
-Othwise, the default logback configuration will be used;
+Otherwise, the default logback configuration will be used;

 ## Notes